Core Services Realignment

 If you have questions, concerns, ideas, or information about how realignment is playing out in your bureau or workgroup, please reach out:

-If you are being told that your position is targeted for layoff, please fill out our layoff survey so we can track this and connect you with a steward for support.
+If you are being told that your position is targeted for layoff or there are additional impacts of realignment you want us to know about, please fill out our realignment impact survey so we can track this and connect you with a steward if needed.

 Previous letter to City leadership